 The University of Hawai‘i at Mānoa Study Abroad Center offers undergraduate students the opportunity to study for the summer in Kōbe, Japan.
-On site, the program is coordinated by Kōnan International Exchange Center (KIEC).
+On-site, the program is coordinated by Kōnan International Exchange Center (KIEC).
 All students are enrolled in intermediate-level Japanese at Kōnan University.

-- Monday, Jan.
-30, 2:00-2:50, Moore 155A
+- Thursday, Jan.
+26 ‖ 12:30-1:30 ‖ Moore 155A

-The primary focus of the curriculum is Japanese language training, with specific emphasis on the development of speaking and listening skills.
+The primary focus of the curriculum is Japanese language training at the intermediate level, with specific emphasis on the development of speaking and listening skills.
 Language classes are small and are designed to be the equivalent of a full year of language training at UHM.

 Students attend the intensive summer language classes four hours per day for six weeks.
-In addition, students will participate in supervised experiential learning two hours per week and attend japanology lectures, two hours per week, throughout the duration of the program.
+In addition, students will participate in supervised experiential learning two hours per week and attend Japan study lectures, two hours per week, throughout the duration of the program.
 Classroom instruction is supplemented by numerous field trips and other extracurricular activities.

 Courses taken at Kōnan University will appear on UHM transcripts as UHM courses.

-Current as of Dec.
-13, 2016.
+Current as of Jan.
+30, 2023.

 Excursions & Extracurricular Activities